Stone Carvings at the UNESCO World Heriatage Site – Khajuraho Temples

 Khajuraho temples have a theme; that of women; Celebration of womankind, her myriad moods and facets are well captured in the artwork.

 ‘Kandariya Mahadeo’ dedicated to Lord Shiva is the highest temple with 31 meters in height with exquisite detailed intricate carvings.
 ‘Chaunsath Yogini’ is the oldest temple built in the 9th century.
 Most of the temples are built of sandstone.
 Interior rooms inside the temples are interconnected.
 There is enough walking space separating each temple.

 Another temple was discovered during excavations at Bija Mandal in Jatkara village, near to Khajuraho, which dates back to the 11th century.
 It is believed that there were 85 temples, out of which only 22 are unearthed till now.

 Khajuraho Railway Station is the nearest railway station at 5 kilometers distance from the temple city.

-‘U P Sampark Kranti Express’, a long distance Express train, goes to Khajuraho railway station.
-It is a daily train from Hazrat Nizamuddin Railway station at India’s capital city of New Delhi.
+‘UP Sampark Kranti Express’, a long-distance Express train, goes to Khajuraho railway station.
+It is a daily train from the Hazrat Nizamuddin Railway station in India’s capital city of New Delhi.